-Our second contribution is to validate this algorithm against real-world data.
-We learn from known cases of Covid-related work-from-home where we know ground truth (\autoref{sec:case_studies}).
-We systematically evaluate how the design decisions made in our algorithm (\autoref{sec:validation}).
-Finally, we validate detection of inferred work-from-home (\autoref{sec:event_validation}) and locations (\autoref{sec:validating_discoverability}).
+The second contribution of our work is to validate our algorithms against real-world data.
+Known cases of Covid-related WFH with ground truth (\autoref{fig:isi_lab_example}) motivate our design.
+We systematically evaluate design decisions in our algorithms (\autoref{sec:validation}).
+Finally, we validate the detection of inferred WFH with random sample blocks (\autoref{sec:event_validation}) and locations (\autoref{sec:validating_discoverability}).
 We show that network changes near known confirmed Covid-WFH dates are usually captured by the algorithms (precision 93\%), and two randomly selected locations both show network changes near their WFH dates.

-Our final contribution is to apply our algorithm to study 447k change-sensitive blocks worldwide over the first six month of 2020 (\autoref{sec:results}).
-We evaluate known real-world events, like changes in Wuhan in January 2020, and we discover Covid-related events unknown to us in India and the Philippines.
-Our algorithm also identifies non-Covid-related Internet shutdowns in India in February 2020.
+Our final contribution is to use our algorithms to study \CSBlockNumLow to \CSBlockNumHigh change-sensitive blocks worldwide for the first six month of 2020 (\autoref{sec:results}).
+We show global data and evaluate known, real-world events like Wuhan in January 2020. \reviewfix{} We then demonstrate the potential of our approach to \emph{discover} changes, find WFH in the Philippines in March 2020, and non-Covid-related Internet shutdowns in India in Feb.~2020.

-Our source data is already available at no cost, and we plan to make the data resulting from our work and our analysis software available with the publication of our paper.
+Data from our work is available at no cost~\cite{ANT22a}, and we plan to release our analysis software with our paper publication.

 This paper was first released as a technical report in Feb.~2021.
 In May 2022 we updated all sections of the paper, including many additions: a summary of external probing, whit a clearer evaluation of data sources and alternatives in \autoref{sec:probing_addresses}; description of geographic aggregation and limitations in \autoref{sec:detecting_changes}; a new approach to adding additional observations in \autoref{sec:alg_reconstruction}; a summary of how we share results in \autoref{sec:sharing_results}; major revisions to validation in \autoref{sec:validation}, including more datasets and improved and corrected statistical analysis; explicit evaluation of reconstruction (\autoref{sec:reconstruction}); evaluation of target sensitivity and change over time (\autoref{sec:how_many_blocks}); validation by both random blocks (\autoref{sec:event_validation}) and random locations (\autoref{sec:validating_discoverability}); new data on overall trends (\autoref{sec:overall_trends}) and updated case studies (\autoref{sec:results}); explicit related work (\autoref{sec:relatedwork}); and supporting detail to much of the validation and results in appendicies.